 Construction of a new hospital began in 1949.
 On May 12, 1951, the new hospital opened.
 Shortly thereafter, in 1952, the hospital was renamed Riverview Hospital as an homage to its location along the banks of the White River.

 Throughout the years, Riverview Hospital continued to expand, with additions and improvements made to the main hospital campus, plus the addition of a wide range of specialties, technologies and services.
 In April 2014, Riverview Hospital was officially renamed Riverview Health and continues to serve the local community as a full-service, 156-bed hospital.
-Riverview Medical Group is part of this growing network, with 20 primary, immediate and specialty care facilities located throughout Hamilton and Tipton counties.
+Riverview Health Physicians is part of this growing network, with 20 primary, immediate and specialty care facilities located throughout Hamilton and Tipton counties.